Chiropractic Billing Services in Alabama

 Frequently Asked Questions

-All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UHC, Alabama Medicaid (including Alabama Coordinated Health Network), and Medicare through Palmetto GBA.
+All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UnitedHealthcare, Humana, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) (including Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care), and Medicare through Palmetto GBA (Jurisdiction J).
 If a payer accepts chiropractic patients in Alabama, we submit and follow-up on claims with them.

 The most frequent chiropractic denials we see from AL payers include medicare requires at modifier on cmt codes to indicate active treatment, medicare doesn't cover maintenance care, medicare covers only cmt for subluxation.
 Our team catches these before submission by applying both chiropractic coding expertise and AL payer-specific rules to every claim.

-Alabama Medicaid routes chiropractic patients through 1 managed care plans: Alabama Coordinated Health Network.
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) routes chiropractic patients through 2 managed care plans: Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care.
 Each MCO has its own chiropractic authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your chiropractic practice gets paid correctly.

 Most AL chiropractic practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your chiropractic workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid, Medicare, and all your AL payers with no downtime.
+We connect to your EHR, learn your chiropractic workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks), Medicare, and all your AL payers with no downtime.

 Fix Your Alabama Chiropractic Billing